2021 | Lukas F. Stoetzer, Johannes Giesecke and Heike Klüver

 -

-Does joining a governing coalition as a junior partner influence a party’s subsequent electoral success? … Read More
+Does joining a government coalition as a junior partner affect a party’s future electoral success?

 -